Fire Safety

 Lithium Battery Charging Fire Safety for Businesses (2026)

-A practical guide for UK businesses on reducing lithium battery charging fire risk in premises, including zoning, charging rules, training, and assessment updates.
+A practical UK business guide to reducing lithium battery charging fire risk, including zoning, charging rules, training and assessment updates.

 Commercial battery charging area with fire safety controls in place